Stuffed Artichokes with Ham

 Storage

-Fresh artichokes can be stored for a few days in the refrigerator in a paper bag.
+When fresh, artichokes can be stored for a few days in the fridge in a paper bag.

 They can also be stored in the freezer after being cleaned, cut into wedges, blanched for a few minutes, then dried and placed on a tray to freeze.
-Once frozen, they can be put in suitable bags for use.
+Once frozen, they can be placed in suitable bags.

 FAQ (Questions and Answers)

-• What other ingredients can be used to stuff artichokes?
+• What other ingredients can be used to stuff the artichokes?

-Ground beef, mortadella, ricotta, scamorza cheese, and the same cooked and chopped stems are also excellent for stuffing artichokes.
+Minced meat, mortadella, ricotta, scamorza, and the same cooked and chopped stems are also great for stuffing artichokes.

 Author image